viewmaster111/unblock-youtube/README.md

 Use this youtube unblocker to unblock youtube sites.
 This is currently in beta.
 Any help is appreciated.

+Just download the file onto a usb and browse youtube

 Credits: joshdick for the miniProxy.
 You can find the miniProxy at https://github.com/joshdick/miniProxy.